 Sew a quick Christmas apron in just a couple of hours and wear it tonight!
 Aprons are fun and trendy to both sew and wear!
-I designed this free apron pattern to wear for Christmas cooking and enertaining.
+I designed this apron pattern to wear for Christmas cooking and entertaining.
 Designed for an earlier post here on my blog, I wanted to share the apron pattern again.
-Its so easy to make.
+Its so easy to make, even for a beginner, and can be made in a couple of hours from your fabric stash.

 Thinking of Christmas aprons brings thoughts of all the wonderful smells of food cooking, cinnamon, and other spices.
 I also think of the citrus smell of oranges.

 Halloween is rapidly approaching.
 It always gets here before I’m ready and I have to make a mad dash the day before to stock up on candy for the trick or treaters.
-Thinking that I would be more prepared this year, I decided to repost my free apron pattern for this Spider Halloween apron in advance to give you plenty of time to sew one.
-Click for the dowload for the free Halloween apron pattern.
+Thinking that I would be more prepared this year, I decided to repost my apron pattern for this Spider Halloween apron in advance to give you plenty of time to sew one.

 The body is the spider is a pocket and rick rack is used for the legs.
 Jumbo orange rick rack embellishes the bottom edge.
 The apron is easy to make and can be sewn in just a couple of hours (you can even make it Halloween morning or the day before).
 You can wear it if you are helping your kids with Halloween festivities at school or elsewhere or just as an accent while walking with your own trick or treaters.